lorenzosyku/cc-expo-demo/README.md

-This project is part of a coaching call on React Native.
+This project was part of a coaching call on React Native.

 ### Topics covered: